 “We keep coming back because there is a real sense of family there, the classes are free, and there are a lot of them.
 We also love that it caters to the deaf community in Portland,” said Jeromy and Zach Ball, the Bloodshed Brothers from Temecula, Calif.
 The Bloodshed Brothers, among many attendees, began their haunting career as home haunters before turning professional.
 The WCHC boasts some of the best speakers and classes designed specifically for charity haunts and home haunts.

 “There’s a huge community of home haunters on the West Coast,” said Roberts.
 “We don’t want to give the illusion that we are just for pros.
 Everyone is welcome.”

 Cindy Lemas gets it.
 Lemas first heard of the WCHC last year and decided to send three representatives to the convention from her charity haunt in Fort Bragg, Calif.
 What they came away with, said Lemas, was invaluable.
 “We learned that the attraction has become a business and to treat is as a business to make money.
 We also learned a new skill set with makeup techniques, building sets, special effects and lighting.
 With all we learned, thanks to the WCHC, we increased the attraction to three nights, obtained sponsors, charged for both teens and adults, and sold advance tickets.
-In 2012, we doubled 2011’s proceeds!”
+We doubled our previous year proceeds!”

-On this year’s West Coast menu of fun is a tradeshow floor with vendors selling everything from costumes, makeup, and props to coffins, Froggy’s Fog, Necrotic Creations and much more.
-On Friday night there will be a tour of Milburn, Oregon's "Milburn's Haunted Manor", Saturday night is the highlight event, The Halfway to Halloween Charity Costume Ball and silent auction featuring a costume contest, food, and a no-host bar from 9pm to 2am.
+On the West Coast menu of fun is a tradeshow floor open Friday, Saturday, and Sunday with vendors selling everything from costumes, makeup, and props to coffins, Froggy’s Fog, Necrotic Creations and much more.
+On Friday night is the haunt tour of a local haunt attraction TBD, Saturday night is the highlight event, The Halfway to Halloween Charity Costume Ball and silent auction featuring a costume contest, food, and a no-host bar from 8pm to 2am.